 The All in One (AIO) Cloth Diapers

 This is kinda the “Top End” Diaper, I can’t personally speak to how I would use them as we don’t have any.
-However there are no steps to this diaper.
+However, there are no steps to this diaper.
 No stuffing, no folding, no nothing.
-Just change baby when they need it and toss in the wash, repeate as needed.
+Just change baby when they need it and toss in the wash, repeat as needed.

 Hybrid or All in Two (AI2) Cloth Diapers

-However when we hit the todler and potty training time it ended up working a bit better for us as I needed less absorbancy anyway to help kiddo remember to use the potty.
+However when we hit the toddler and potty training time it ended up working a bit better for us as I needed less absorbancy anyway to help kiddo remember to use the potty.

 Wool Covers for Cloth Diapers

 Wool covers are an exterior shell that can be used with any of the absorbant inserts available.
 As they are a more breathable fabric then PUL (pretty much all fabrics are) it can be a great option to help reduce or avoid things like rashes.